Automattic/Edit-Flow/readme.txt

 == Upgrade Notice ==

+= 0.6.5 =
+Fixes an issue where the post timestamp would be set as soon as a custom status was used.

 = 0.6.4 =
 Number of minor fixes and improvements, including proper support for bulk editing custom statuses, a 'Clear' link for clearing date editorial metadata, and better respect for user roles and capabilities in Story Budget.